At the Flower Market as well as flowers, foliage and plants, there's also an incredible range of sundries, including tools.

 Select from this lovely collection of pins for buttonholes, corsages and securing ribbons in place.
 You'll find pearl-headed pins in different colours, plus diamanté and diamond pins too.

 Single, double and triple brick green and black plastic trays for floral foam are in plentiful supply.

 You'll also find other specially designed saucers and bowls for arrangements using floral foam, from shallow to deep, small to large.
 Bulb bowls are ideal for using inside hat boxes.
 And they also apparently fit snugly into the top of old milk churns!

 Use long phials with spikes to include short-stemmed flowers like Vanda orchids in your designs, or short phials in different capacities for keeping single-stemmed thirsty flowers like hydrangeas fresh.
 The latter also come into their own camouflaged with an aspidistra leaf as a mini watertight container for a napkin decoration.
 Just add flowers and foliage...

 At Whittingtons, there are shelves upon shelves of ribbon to choose from and here's just a very small selection - poly ribbon, satin ribbon, wired and unwired organza, plus grosgrain.
 Can you spot the ribbon shredders too?!
-At the opposite end of the market, you'll also find a wide range of ribbons at C Best.

 So, you see, whatever your floristry needs, you'll find all the tools you could ever wish for under one roof at New Covent Garden Market!
 And let's not forget sundries and mechanics like chicken wire (which is proving to be a real hit at the moment for that Constance Spry-esque look to vase arrangements), canes for supporting orchid plants or individual amaryllis stems, raffia, cellophane, balloons, spray paint, tissue paper, wire rings for wreaths...the list goes on!